10 reasons why you should visit Malta – (my 60th country)

 Now, if you are someone who has loved Popeye the sailor man, the Popeye Village should definitely be on your list of things to see in Malta.
 Ever since the 80s musical production of Popeye was set in the islands, this place has been bustling with tourists as there are loads of fun things to do for every age.

 Running away from Sharks

-10. When you have a combination of an infinity pool and a highrise, need you anything more for a perfect sunset?
+Another one thing on your list of things to see in Malta is the sunset while you are lazing in the infinity pool on a hill!
+When you have a combination of an infinity pool and a hill, need you anything more for a perfect sunset?
 I am thinking – not!
 The sunset at Cafe Del Mar and a dip in its infinity pool with some lovely cocktails is another must do.

 Loved the Cafe Del Mar